tago-io/tago-sdk-js/README.md

 ##### Listening new data by Socket
 **.listening(CALLBACK);**

-When arrive new data in Tago.io we will send to your device, so you need configure this in **Action** (Menu on Admin) create a new **action** and select the option **Send to Device**.
-All device using the token with bucket associated will receive the data.
+When new data arrives into Tago.io for you, it will be sent it to your device if you configure for this in the ‘Action’ (Left Menu in Admin).
+For this purpose, you need to create a new action and select the option ‘Send to Device’.
+All devices using the token associated with the bucket will receive the data.

 ``` javascript